rociojoo/CranTaskView-Track/checks/README.md

 #### Check logs

 As long as the package has built correctly (step 5), then a check log was created for the package.
-All check logs from the previous run are stored in the `check_logs` folder.
+All check logs from the previous run are stored in the `checks/check_logs` folder.
 These are standard outputs written during check_package() and we do not alter these in anyway.

 Should you have any question on these logs and what errors may mean you can generally refer to the much maligned  [Writing R Extensions Manual](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) as well as [Hadley Wickhams ebook on packages](http://r-pkgs.had.co.nz/intro.html).